 How Rent To Own Can Benefit New Canadians

-Rent-to-own is a great option for many New Canadians as it is difficult to qualify for a mortgage through a regular banking application, due to lack of income or a low credit score.
-Renting to own gives New Canadians the ability to own a home and giving them security and a chance to make a home for themselves.
+Rent-to-own is a great option for many New Canadians as it can be difficult to qualify for a mortgage, due to lack of income or a low credit score.
+Rent to own gives New Canadians the ability to own a home, giving them security and a chance to make a home for themselves.
 Rent to own is a great option for students and recent graduates entering the work force as well.
-Rent to own is like an investment which doesn’t pay in dividends but it provides you the means to own a home without paying the 20% needed for down payments.
+Rent to own is like an investment, which doesn’t pay in dividends but it provides you the means to own a home without paying the 20% needed for down payments.

-- Stability: Being able to settle into a home for years and year to come is a calming, peaceful and great feeling as compared to the stress of being evicted by your landlord, finding a new place and adjusting to it.
-If you have children then your adding the stress of moving, changing schools and neighborhoods, making friends and much more to that.
+• Stability: Being able to settle into a home for years and years to come is a calming, peaceful and great feeling as compared to the stress of being evicted by your landlord, finding a new place and adjusting to it.
+If you have children then you’re adding the stress of moving, changing schools and neighborhoods, making friends and much more to that.

 Renting to own can be an easy, low-stress, inexpensive way to buy, sell or invest in real estate.